OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 If you comply with and follow the Essential Requirements (in the Brand and Asset Usage Guidelines) and Naming Guidelines YOU MAY create, use and distribute videos and streams of you playing or using Minecraft for any lawful reason and YOU MAY make money from them by adding or permitting advertising in them, so long as:

-*   all videos downloads are free to view (i.e. there is no pay wall or other charge to view the videos);
+*   all video downloads are free to view (i.e. there is no pay wall or other charge to view the videos);
 *   all streams are made free to view within 24 hours;
 *   you add your own unique content to the video or stream, such as audio commentary or footage of you making cool stuff;
 *   you don't create and use videos or streams whose purpose is to advertise or promote other products or services;